willmendesneto/perf-marks/.github/ISSUE_TEMPLATE.md

 Instead of '...', what I saw was that '...' happened instead.

+### How to simulate the behaviour (if applicable)

+This is the example of the current behaviour https://stackblitz.com/edit/perf-marks-playground

-### Browsers affected
+### Browsers/OS/Platforms affected

-Please specify the affected browsers.
+Please specify the affected browsers/OS/platforms.